devopshunter/singaporedevopsjob/README.md

 HOW TO ACE THIS??
 •	At least 3 years of experience as a DevOps engineer
-•	Experience adhering to best practices of standardisation and automation.
+•	best practices of standardisation and automation.
 •	Experience in software development in languages such as; Go, Node.JS, Python or Ruby
 •	Infrastructure experience in Linux system administration, networking and database technologies is advantageous
 •	DevOps and containerisation tools experience on Docker or Kubernetes